viliakov2/as2020111701/Readme.md

     └── *.tf
 ```

-* Readme.md -  Documentation in Markdown format, solution folder Readme-s contain Architecture diagram and the description of the solution.
+* Readme.md -  Documentation in Markdown format, solution folder Readme-s contain Architecture diagram and the descriptions for the solution.
 * taskX/ - folders containing documentation and IaC templates for solutions.
 * *tf - files containing Terraform code to provision solution in AWS.
 * assets/ - architecture diagrams in JPG format.